Peel railway station: Today

-The building that now forms a display area for the House of Mannanan in Peel was originally the terminus of the Isle of Man Railway It was used as a fishermens' shelter after the line closed.
+The building that now forms a display area for the House of Manannan was originally the terminus of the Isle of Man Railway.
 The building replaced the wooden original built for the opening in 1873.
-It was built in 1911 partly from distinctive local sandstone.
-In a picturesque harbourside setting, the station was a busy one.
-Lifted after closure in 1968, it is the most "intact" of the line's closed stations, with the station itself, water tower (now part of a transport museum) and goods shed still extant.
-The goods shed became home of the replica Viking longship "Odin's Raven" in 1979, but now houses an audio-visual display area as part of the museum.
+It was built in 1911 partly from local sandstone.
+Peel is the most intact of the line's closed stations, with the station itself, water tower (now part of a transport museum) and goods shed still extant.
+The goods shed now houses an audio-visual display area as part of the museum.
 At the eastern end of the station next to the water tower was once the locomotive shed, long since gone, but an original four-wheel coach body is now on site as a potential restoration project for the museum group.
-The quayside on which the site sits has been considerably redeveloped in the last few years: many nearby buildings have been overhauled and repainted in period style; the area is having something of a renaissance as a popular destination with trippers and holidaymakers.
-The River Neb, next to the station site, has also had a marina facility installed.
-A contemporary designed toilet and shower block has also been installed on reclaimed land close to the former locomotive shed for use in connection with the vessels housed at the marina.
-Denoting the position of the former railway line, a replica fishtail semaphore signal stands at the end of the station yard, together with a small set of replica level crossing gates.
+The quayside on which the site sits has been considerably redeveloped in the last few years.
+Many nearby buildings have been overhauled and repainted in period style and the area is a popular destination with visitors.
+The River Neb, next to the station site, has also had a marina facility installed with a toilet and shower block close to the former locomotive shed.
+A replica fishtail semaphore signal stands at the end of the station yard, together with a small set of replica level crossing gates, marking the location of the former railway line.